-Since September 2015, English in Dragons has been taught by the class teacher and HLTA.
-Bears and Eagles are taught by Mrs Morgans, who specialises in English.
+English in Dragons is taught by the class teacher with assistance from the TA.
+Bears and Eagles are taught by Mrs Monaghan, who specialises in English in the school.

-Children in Bears and Eagles take part in weekly spelling sessions following The North Yorkshire Spelling Programme.
-This builds on children’s earlier phonics work before moving on to studying common letter strings and patterns which can be applied to a range of words.
+Children in Bears and Eagles who have completed the phonics programme take part in daily spelling sessions following the Read Write Inc Spelling Programme.
+This builds on children’s earlier phonics work before moving on to studying word building techniques, common letter strings and patterns which can be applied to a range of words.

 Spelling and phonics is taught in an active and practical way with lots of opportunities for children to talk, share and take part in independent activities.
 We expect that, through this, children will be able to apply their spelling knowledge to their independent written work.